meken/cloud-hackathons/hacks/genai-multimodal/README.md

 ### Introduction

 In order to find semantically similar items we need to measure the distance between vectors in the embedding space.
-We could implement that ourselves by calculating the distance between each embedding ourselves but BigQuery already provides a function, _VECTOR_SEARCH_, that simplifies this process.
+We could implement that ourselves by calculating the distance between each embedding ourselves but BigQuery already provides a function, `VECTOR_SEARCH`, that simplifies this process.

 ### Description

-We've already provided you an incomplete Cloud Function, `weather-service`, that can be triggered through http(s).
-This Cloud Function has a method `get_relevant_video`, that can return the GCS uri of a relevant video for a question about the weather.
+We've already provided an incomplete Cloud Function, `weather-service`, that can be triggered through http(s).
+This Cloud Function has a function `get_relevant_video`, that can return the GCS uri of a relevant video for a question about the weather.
 Find that function and go through the code to understand how it works.

-Ggo ahead and design a SQL query that retrieves the **top result** from the embeddings table given a natural language question and put that query in the Cloud Function.
+Go ahead and design a SQL query that retrieves the **top result** from the embeddings table given a natural language question and put that SQL query in the Cloud Function.

 > **Warning**  Beware of some of the quirks of Cloud Function source editor UI!
 When you click on _Save and redeploy_ button, the editor will show the code for the previous version of the function, which looks like your changes were lost.
 But that's only temporay, when the function is redeployed, the changes will be shown again.
 If there were any syntax errors though, the changes will be lost, so make a copy of your changes before you save and redeploy the code.
 Also, before editing the function make sure that you have the latest version of the code.
 If you're editing a previous version, the editor won't warn you about that.

 ### Success Criteria

-- The function `get_relevant_video` returns`3-za-en.mp4` for the question _snow forecast for Eastern Cape_.
+- The function `get_relevant_video` returns`3-za-en.mp4` for the following question _"snow forecast for Eastern Cape"_.
 You can verify that by checking the logs and looking up _Relevant Video URI_ entry.

 ### Learning Resources